Benefits Of Apple Cider Vinegar For Hair Loss & How To Use It

 How Can Apple Cider Vinegar Help With Hair Loss?

 Shedding 50 to 150 hair strands a day is normal (3).
-Hair loss can happen due to a variety of reasons.
+Hair fall and loss can happen due to a variety of reasons.
 Factors like stress, illness, and nutritional deficiencies can affect hair growth (4).

 Following are the various ways apple cider vinegar may help treat hair loss: